harrycresswell/ain-navigation/README.md

 # AIN Navigation

-Version 1.0
+*Version 1.0*

 A new navigation prototype made for AIN built on top of [Hugo](https://gohugo.io/).

 ## Getting started
-If you want to grab a copy follow the below setup.
+If you want to grab a copy follow the setup below.

 ### Install pre-requisites